Trace element biogeochemistry

 US GEOTRACES Pacific Section: Collection and Analysis of Atmospheric Deposition

 Our group participated in the 2013 US GEOTRACES cruise to the eastern subtropical Pacific collecting atmospheric aerosol samples and precipitation to explore the impact of atmospheric deposition on the chemistry of the upper ocean.
 The cruise track for this 55 day section from Ecuador to Tahiti is shown to the right.
-Results have been presented at the 2014 AGU Fall Meeting and 2015 ASLO Aquatic Science Meeting.
+We used hihg-volume air samplers to collect aerosol particles onto filters for analysis back in our lab at SkIO.
+We found that South America is a sgnificant source of both lithogenic and anthropogenic aerosols although the magnitude of aerosol transport is low relative to other ocean basins and source regions.

 US GEOTRACES Arctic Section: Collection and Analysis of Atmospheric Deposition